My Tokyo Guide

 See something interesting?
 Click on the heart button in the article to add a page from this site to My Favorites.

 Main content starts here.

-Asakusa Shrine was built in order to honor three men that became divine.
-These three men include a wealthy landlord named Hajino Nakatomo, and two fishermen brothers Hinokuma Hamanari and Takenari.
-They were revered and respected for their effort in building Sensoji, Tokyo’s oldest temple.
+Asakusa-jinja Shrine was built in order to honor three men that became divine.
+These three men include an intellectual named Hajino Nakatomo, and two fishermen brothers Hinokuma Hamanari and Takenari.
+They were revered and respected for their effort in building Sensoji, Tokyo's oldest temple.

 HOME > Asakusa-jinja Shrine